-A new book by Matty Budrewicz & Dave Wain
+A new series of books by Matty Budrewicz & Dave Wain

-It’s a remarkably tiny lifespan for this mecca of inspiration; where passions were crafted, obsessions were born, and scintillating, pulpy thrillers like Indecent Behaviour (1993) could sit with total legitimacy alongside Indecent Proposal (1993).
+It’s a remarkably tiny lifespan for this mecca of inspiration; where passions were born, obsessions crafted, and scintillating, pulpy thrillers like Indecent Behavior (1993) could sit with total legitimacy alongside Indecent Proposal (1993).

-The ’90s were an unparalleled boom time for the business.
-Blockbuster Video were experiencing expeditious growth and would hit nine-thousand stores shortly after the Millennium, while the Indie’s — or the Mom & Pop’s if you will — were surfacing like a glorious rash across suburbia.
+The ’90s was boom time for the home entertainment business.
+Blockbuster Video were experiencing expeditious growth and would hit nine-thousand stores shortly after the millennium, while the indies — or the Mom & Pops if you will — were surfacing like a glorious rash across suburbia.

 For Hollywood and the film industry in general, it was an outlet for a different type of movie.
 Low to mid-budget features could be produced with the specific intention of bypassing the cinema and heading direct to video store shelves.
 Horror.
 Science Fiction.
 Action.
 Erotica.
 Hell, even Westerns, Dramas, and Family Comedies.
-It was a genre free-for-all.
+Creatively, it was a free-for-all.

-All of which sounds like a recipe for home entertainment heaven.
-And for a short period of time, it was.
-But in the years that followed, especially in the wake of DVD, Blu-ray and the subsequent decline of physical media, it has become increasingly apparent that the gluttonous deluge of blood, boobs, bullets, and blasts that landed during the ’90s has meant that a vast swathe of these films have been left behind, forgotten.
+All of the above sounds like a recipe for home entertainment heaven, doesn’t it?
+And for a spell it was.
+But in the years that followed — especially in the wake of DVD, Blu-ray and the subsequent decline of physical media — it has become increasingly apparent that the gluttonous deluge of blood, boobs, bullets, and blasts that landed during the ’90s has meant that a vast swathe of these films have been left behind, forgotten.